 About halfway through the course, the ride momentarily stops, and a second launch propels it up another hill.
 Passengers navigate a series of small bunny hills before the train returns to the station.
 As with everything in Toy Story Land, it is nearly as much fun to watch the coaster as it is to ride it.

-Toy Story Mania: This third thrill is a wonderful ride-through, interactive experience in which passengers shoot at virtual targets and compete against one another to score points.
+The land’s third attraction is a wonderful ride-through, interactive experience in which passengers shoot at virtual targets and compete against one another to score points.
 Designed as a series of carnival games with a "Toy Story" theme, the ride was an Imagineering breakthrough when it first opened in 2008.

 Toy Story Land Characters